-1. Density in MDR/HDR areas - the densities in the proposed areas must be consistent with the range allowed in the 2040 Comprehensive Plan.
-The proposal is just meeting the
+- 1. Density in MDR/HDR areas the densities in the proposed areas must be consistent with the range allowed in the 2040 Comprehensive Plan. - 2.

-- minimum density for the MDR acreage and is over fo the HDR acreage.
-(Explain where they are at) - 2.
 HDR density and Met Council Housing Policy Any reduction in the net acreage of the HDR future land use category in Lake Elmo may result in noncompliance with Met Council regional housing policies.
 Currently, the City is meeting its goals relative to housing, but it is close.
 A reduction of 3.6 acres would cause the City not to comply.
 Any reduction will cause less flexibility in any future Comprehensive Plan Amendment relating to the HDR, Village High Density Residential (V-HDR) or Mixed Use Commercial (MU-C) categories.